Rukmoni/captialist--game/README.md

 ## GameLogic

-This Game Logic developed according to https://blog.kongregate.com/the-math-of-idle-games-part-i/
+This Game Logic developed with reference of https://blog.kongregate.com/the-math-of-idle-games-part-i/